main image

 2. A demand letter for payment signals to your client that you are serious about the problem and are willing to spend time and money to receive outstanding payments.

-4. The demand letter for payment may lead your client to pay you without having to take them to small claims court!
+4. The demand letter for payment may lead your client to pay you without taking them to small claims court.

 How to Write a Demand Letter for Payment